-- · Meet the high school course requirements - Present an ACT composite score of 26 or higher (SAT: 1230) For students entering in Fall 2021, you may be admitted to this college without a test score. - Present a high school GPA of 3.60 or higher.
+- · Meet the high school course requirements (see back for details). - Present an ACT composite score of 26 or higher (SAT: 1230). - Present a cumulative high school GPA of 3.60 or higher (can be weighted or unweighted).

 Applicants who meet high school course requirements and either the test score or GPA requirement will be carefully considered for direct admission.